dgaydukov/cert-spring5/files/spring5.md

 But in case of implementing interface, `afterPropertiesSet` - is public, and can be called directly from your bean.
 More over in this case you are coupling your logic with spring.
 If you set all 4 the order is this:
 `@PostConstruct` (registered with `CommonAnnotationBeanPostProcessor`) => `afterPropertiesSet` => `xml config init` => `@Bean config init`

-The same way you can hook up to destroy event
+The same way you can hook up to destroy event:
 * Add `@PreDestroy` annotation
 * Implement `DisposableBean` interface with `destroy` method
 * `destroy-method=destory` in xml config
 * Add `@Bean(destoryMethod=destroy)` to java config
 Destroy events are not fired automatically, you have to call `((ConfigurableApplicationContext)context).close();`.
 Method `destroy` in context is deprecated, and inside just make a call to `close`.
 Order of execution:
 `PostConstruct => afterPropertiesSet => initMethod`
 `PreDestroy => destroy => destroyMethod`